davidsbond/homelab/README.md

 * `bucket-object-cleaner` - Deletes objects in a blob bucket older than a configured age.
 * `grafana-backup` - Copies all dashboards and data sources from grafana and writes them to a MinIO bucket.
 * [db-backup](https://github.com/davidsbond/db-backup) - A backup utility for databases.
-* `elasticsearch-index-cleaner` - Removes indices from elasticsearch older than a desired age.

 ## External services